thomaspurk/thomaspurk/README.md

 - [**ml-demo-911**](https://github.com/thomaspurk/ml-demo-911) - A demonstration of common ML workflow steps and technologies within a simulated scenario.

 - [**graph-from-llm**](https://github.com/thomaspurk/graph-from-llm) – Demonstrates how a generative AI tool can be used to automate the initial draft of a Semantic Web Ontology.

-- [**project-euler-challenges**](https://github.com/thomaspurk/project-euler-challenges) – Project Euler offers mathematical and computer programming challenges that encourage participants to develop new skills and find enjoyment in the world of mathematics.
-Problems 1-25 completed in JavaScript Node.js.

 - [**project-euler-challenges-py**](https://github.com/thomaspurk/project-euler-challenges-py) - Project Euler Problems 26-50 completed in Python.